spiderwebrobot/up-next/README.md

 ## Update your favorite icon

-A [favicon](https://developer.mozilla.org/en-US/docs/Glossary/Favicon) is a tiny icon included along with a website
+A [favicon](https://developer.mozilla.org/en-US/docs/Glossary/Favicon) is the tiny icon displayed in the browser’s page tab.

 1. Create an SVG file
    ```sh